Guide to dog fouling and UK law

 Dog mess can contain the eggs of a type of roundworm known as the Toxocara worm.

-Contact with contaminated soil or excrement can cause toxocariasis – an infection that can lead to asthma, seizures and even blindness.
+Contact with contaminated soil or excrement can cause toxocariasis – an infection that can lead to breathing difficulties, seizures and even blindness.
 Children are most at risk, as they’re more likely to come into contact with soil, sand or grassy areas.

 Responsible dog owners can help reduce the risk of toxocariasis by cleaning up their dog’s mess immediately, and ensuring their dog is regularly wormed.